bsc-pm/nanos6-cluster/docs/cluster/Cluster.md

 ### System requirements

 At the moment, cluster execution requires the system to have disabled the address randomization feature.
+Normally the runtime tries to solve this automatically when possible, but if it can't and you get an error during the initialization you may need to set it manually as indicated bellow.
 Moreover, depending on the total address space the application needs to manage, i.e. `cluster.local_memory` and `cluster.distributed_memory` you might need to change the memory overcommit feature of your kernel.

 These configurations can be done on a Linux system like this: